Baseball Stars Professional

-is a baseball arcade video game developed and originally published by SNK on 26 April 1990.
-A follow-up to the original Baseball Stars on Nintendo Entertainment System, it was one of the launch titles for both the Neo Geo MVS (arcade) and Neo Geo AES (home) platforms, in addition of also being one of the pack-in games for the AES, as well as the first baseball title released for the Neo Geo.
+is a 1990 baseball video game developed and published by SNK for arcades on the Neo Geo MVS system.
+A follow-up to the original Baseball Stars for the NES, it was one of the launch titles for both the MVS (on which it was a pack-in title) and Neo Geo AES home console, as well as the first baseball-themed game for the Neo Geo platform.
+Players compete with either computer-controlled opponents or against other players in matches across various ballparks.

-In the game, the players compete with either computer-controlled opponents or against other players in matches across various ballparks.
-Although it was originally launched for the Neo Geo MVS, Baseball Stars Professional would be later released for both Neo Geo AES and Neo Geo CD in 1991 and 1995 respectively, in addition of being re-released through download services for various gaming consoles, among other ways to play it as of date.

-Baseball Stars Professional garnered mixed reception from critics upon its original release, with reviewers praising various aspects of the game such as the presentation, visuals and quality of the digitized voice samples but many were divided in regards to the gameplay.
+Baseball Stars Professional garnered mixed reception from critics upon its original release; many praised various aspects of the game, such as the presentation, visuals and quality of the digitized voice samples, but some were divided in regards to the gameplay.
+The game would later be re-released for the Neo Geo CD in 1995, as well as through download services for various consoles.

 Gameplay

 Baseball Stars Professional is a baseball game similar to the original Baseball Stars and other baseball titles from the era, where players compete in matches against computer-controlled opponents or other players across two ballparks.
 There are only two modes featured in the game: Tournament is the main single-player mode where one player compete against CPU-controlled opponents in a season.
 Versus, as the name implies, is a two-player mode where two people compete against each other.
 Most of the original teams featured in the first Baseball Stars return in this game, although some of the features within the first game were removed for a more arcade-style approach of the sport, such as team management and the ability to create a new team from the ground up, among others.
 If a memory card is present, the players are allowed to save their progress and resume into the last match the game saved at through a password system.